Gavin-Thomas/KNES-381/Readme.md

-# KNES-381
+# My Foray into Machine Learning

-Computer Applications in Kinesiology - UCalgary
+A KNES 381 Final Project - By Gavin Thomas